About Tech Dads Life

 Unplugged — BBQs, family days out, travel, and road trips.
 Because even a tech dad needs to step away from the screen occasionally.

-CES — Every year I cover the Consumer Electronics Show in Las Vegas.
-The hits, the misses, and the trends that will actually matter for your family twelve months later.
+CES — I’ve been attending the Consumer Electronics Show in Las Vegas for over a decade, with around eight trips under my belt.
+I go as credentialed media every year.
+The hits, the misses, the stuff that never ships, and the trends that will actually matter for your family twelve months later – I’ve seen enough to know the difference.

 The Draw — The junk drawer.
 Random finds, interesting things that don’t fit neatly anywhere else, and the odds and sods that catch my eye.